epiverse-trace/tutorials-middle/index.md

 ## Epiverse-TRACE tutorials

-The Epiverse-TRACE tutorials are training materials for outbreak analysis aimed at [learners](../profiles.md) without extensive backgrounds and experience in modelling.
+The Epiverse-TRACE tutorials are training materials for Outbreak Analysis tasks aimed at [learners](../profiles.md) who are willing to achieve basic competence in modelling and analytics.

 The tutorials are built around the workflow of outbreak analysis split into three stages : early tasks, middle tasks and late tasks.